cjdbarlow/Part-One/obesity.md

 ##Respiratory Effects
 Respiratory effects predominantly due to increased fat load and its distribution:
 * Increased neck fat predisposes to airway collapse in negative pressure ventilation (OSA) and increases difficulty of surgical airway and IJ CVC insertion
-* Abdominal fat increases intrabdominal fat and reduces FRC, increasing shunt and causing resting hypoxia
+* Abdominal fat increases intraabdominal fat and reduces FRC, increasing shunt and causing resting hypoxia
     * FRC typically decreased to ~1L when BMI > 40.
     * FRC may approach closing capacity
     * Shunt may worsen during anaesthesia